mick26/ng-Leaflet-Directive-GeoLoc/README.md

 ### App Specifics

 The App makes use of the __angular-leaflet-directive__ created by [David Rubert](https://github.com/tombatossals/angular-leaflet-directive).
-The directive enables Angular to interact with maps manages by [LeafletJS](http://leafletjs.com/).
+The directive enables Angular to interact with maps managed by [LeafletJS](http://leafletjs.com/).
 This App is based on some of the examples given with the directive.

 ### Running the App